venkatraj/plugin-update-checker/README.md

 This is a fork of https://github.com/YahnisElsts/plugin-update-checker release 4.13.
 The fork has resolved deprecations on PHP 8.2.

+If your project no longer requires compatibility with PHP versions older than 5.6.20, then you should probably instead update your code to use the upstream release's 5.1 (or later) releases.
+This fork only exists as a temporary solution for projects that still wish to retain compatibility (or to not have to update their code bases for other breaking changes) as yet.

 Plugin Update Checker
 =====================